 Phase 1 of the Italian response to the emergency ended on 3rd May.
 This was followed by Phase 2 (4th May to 2nd June) during which most primary and secondary productive sectors, professionals and private healthcare clinics and most retail shops, businesses and customer services, resumed activities subject to sector-specific COVID-19 safety protocols (DPCM, 2020b).
 Previous restrictions to the free movement of citizens were lifted, within one’s region of residence only.
 Further regulations, relaxing the existing lockdown measures, were adopted nationwide and locally on 17th May (DPCM, 2020a).
 At this stage, a key role was played by the Italian regions, which asked and obtained the right to set specific regional guidelines (de Belvis A.G. et al., 2020).

 As of 3rd June, all businesses reopened subject to aforementioned protocols and social distancing rules.
 Free inter-regional movement of citizens was also reinstated, albeit with restrictions on foreign travel.
-The wearing of face-masks (for ≥6years) indoors, on public transport, in shop/businesses became mandatory as well as keeping at least 1m distance.
-Schools and universities remained closed and reopened only in September 2020 in a staggered way.
+The wearing of face-masks (for ≥6years) outdoors, on public transport, in shop/businesses became mandatory as well as keeping at least 1m distance.
+Schools and universities remained closed, but provided lessons through distance learning platforms (didattica a distanza) and reopened only in September 2020 in a staggered way.

 The outbreak of SARS-CoV2 has unevenly affected Italian regions, with a clear north-south gradient.
 These differences are mainly due to multiple independent entries of the virus in northern Italy, but may also be linked to the diverse set of policies implemented at the regional level.
 In a companion paper we discuss the differences and similarities of the Italian regional policy responses to COVID-19.